 2 – Take maximum advantage of your application’s space.

-Think about what will be seen in each portion of the screen.
+Think about what will be seen on each portion of the screen.
 You want your application’s elements to be prioritized while not wasting precious space with excessive embellishment.
 A lean and clean design focused on the content is always a good idea for mobile applications.
 It’s all about the balance.
-Which brings us to our next tip.
+This brings us to our next tip.

 3 – Check clickable element’s disposition.

 The accuracy of a finger’s touch differs a lot from that of the mouse.
 When using a relative mouse, this might not be an issue.
 But when using absolute mouse mode, clickable elements need to be separated enough so that users will not click one when trying to click another.

 4 – Pay special attention to toolbar buttons